-14. VIOLATION OF PROBATION
+30. 14.
+VIOLATION OF PROBATION

-If Respondent violates any term of the probation in any respect, the Board, after giving Respondent notice and the opportunity to be heard, may revoke probation and carry out the disciplinary order that was stayed.
-If an accusation or a petition to revoke probation is filed against Respondent during probation, the Board shall have continuing jurisdiction and the period of probation shall be extended until the matter is final.
-No petition for modification of discipline shall be considered while there is an accusation or petition to revoke probation or other discipline pending against Respondent.
+If_FRespondent violates any term of the probation in any respect, the Board, after giving FRespondent notice and the opportunity to be heard, may revoke probation and carry out the disciplinary order that was stayed.
+If an accusation or a petition to revoke probation is filed against FRespondent during probation, the Board shall have continuing jurisdiction until the matter is final, and the period of probation shall be extended until the matter is final.
+No petition for modification of discipline shall be considered while there is an accusation or petition to revoke probation to revoke probation to revoke probation to revoke probation or petition to revoke probation or petition to revoke probation or other discipline pending against Respondent.

-15. COMPLETION OF PROBATION
+2915.
+COMPLETION OF PROBATION

-Upon successful completion of probation, Respondent's license shall be fully restored.
+Upon successful completion of probation, Respondent's certificate license shall be fully restored.